 5.a You can give any name to your new version, but it’s a good idea to pick a naming scheme and stick with it.
 (In this article we use linear numbering.)

 6. Finally, promote the version from your Test environment to production to make it available to all users.
 Your Prod environment should now point to the same version that the Test environment is pointing to.
 The previous Prod version remains available in your version history, but no environment is currently pointing to it.

 6.a If you don’t have a production environment yet, create it along with the channels that your bot will be available from.

 7. Repeat steps 1 through 6 to iterate on your bot.

 The benefit of this approach is that you end up with a linear version history where every version represents a stable release (except the most recent Dev version).
-This allows you to easily inspect previous versions and roll back, if needed.
+This allows you to easily inspect previous versions and roll back if needed.

 If you are familiar with version control and Git, conceptually we are using versions like tags here to mark release points in the bot’s history.
-You can also use versions like commits to create recovery points during development.
+You can also use versions like commits to creating recovery points during development.
 In this case, it’s a good idea to name your versions in a way that allows you to differentiate stable releases from development checkpoints.
 For example:

 Versions and environments are flexible concepts.
 We encourage you to find and define a workflow that works best for your development process and team.

 Advanced Lifecycle Scenario

 Finally, let’s look at a more complex example that shows how we can go beyond convention and enforce a stricter workflow in teams with dedicated roles.